synereo/synereo-node/README.md

 ## Accessing container:

 Visit the webpage `http://<docker_IP>:80/` and if you don't know the docker_IP address then you find the mapping URL (ipaddress:port from Kitematic screen - select your container there i.e. snode).
 For example, the access new UI, use URL http://192.168.99.100:80/ if using Windows and older version of Docker on Mac (pre native docker).
 With newer version of Docker (still in beta) on Mac then use http://127.0.0.1:80/ .
 For Linux, the URL may be http://172.17.0.1/.
-When asked for "API Detail", please fill the <docker_IP> address for hostname and 8080 and port number.
+When asked for "API Detail", please fill `<docker_IP>` address for hostname in first text box and 8080 for port number in second text box then click on "Submit".

 The default user name/password is admin@localhost/a.
 The deafults can be changed in /usr/local/splicious/eval.conf file by editing `nodeAdminEmail` and `nodeAdminPass` and to edit it, you would need to login into the container.